 6.32.1 Applicability to language

+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.32 applies to Fortran.

-does not specify the argument passing mechanism, but rather specifies the rules of argument association.
+Fortran does not specify the argument passing mechanism, but rather specifies the rules of argument association.
 These rules are generally implemented either by pass-by-reference, by value, by copy-in/copy-out, by descriptor, or by copy-in.

 More restrictive rules apply to coarrays and to arrays with the contiguous attribute.
 Rules for procedures declared to have a C binding follow the rules of C.